effektif/user-docs/docs/chapters/introduction.rst

 Benefits
 --------

-You'll get:
+You’ll get:

-- Control where it's needed
+- Control where it’s needed
-- Flexibility where it's possible
+- Flexibility where it’s possible
-- Remove delays (automatic triggers, actions and timers)
+- Fewer delays (with automatic triggers, actions and timers)
-- Get rid of miscommunications during handovers
+- No more miscommunications during handovers
-- Traceability (who did what)
+- Traceability - who did what
-- Clarity (who has to do what)
+- Clarity - who has to do what
-- Agility (processes are easier to change than software).
+- Agility - processes are easier to change than software.